jlkravitz/kesem-selection/README.md

 Follow these instructions for setting up the process of having readers score each application.

 4. `python3 make_conflicts_of_interest_spreadsheet.csv`
-    1. This script creates a spreadsheet for marking applicants that each reader knows.
-This will prevent that reader from being assigned that applicant.
+    1. This script creates a spreadsheet which allows readers to mark applicants they know.
+Any marked applicants won't be assigned to that reader.
-    2. You will have to know who is reading applications to run this script (you will have to enter their names).
+    2. You'll have to know the names of every reader to run this script.
     3. Once you've run this, upload `conflicts_of_interest.csv` to Google Drive and open it in Google Sheets.
-Have readers mark people they know with an "x".
+Have readers mark people they know with an "x" (any non-empty cell will count).
-    4. Once every reader has completed this, download the file as a CSV and put it back into the `kesem/` directory.
+    4. Once completed by each reader, download the file as a CSV and put it back into the `kesem/` directory.
 5. `python3 make_reader_folders.py`
+    1. For each reader, this script assigns applicants (keeping in mind the conflicts spreadsheet above), creates a reader-specific score sheet, and creates a reader-specific application packet with applications and letters of reference for each applicant.
-    1. This script will assign applicants to each reader and create a folder with a scoresheet and application packet for them.
-Make sure to quickly inspect `app_read_assignments.csv` before letting the script continue (run the script to find     out what I mean here – it won't do anything dangerous, so don't worry).
+    2. Make sure to quickly inspect `app_read_assignments.csv` before letting the script continue (run the script to find out what I mean here – it won't do anything dangerous, so don't worry).
-    2. Upload the `Application Reading/` folder to Google Drive.
+    2. Once the script finishes running (be patient! this can take a few minutes), upload the `Application Reading/` folder to Google Drive.
 Tell readers to double click on their CSV score sheets and click "Open in Google Sheets".
     3. Wahoo!
-Readers are ready to read applications.
+Readers can now read apps.

-At this point, you might want to also upload `applicant_ids.csv` to the `Application Reading/` folder on Google Drive to make sure you don't accidentally delete that file (see above for why!).
+6. At this point, you should upload `applicant_ids.csv` to the `Application Reading/` folder on Google Drive to make sure you don't accidentally delete that file (see above for why!).
+Rename it to `Applicant IDs (SENSITIVE: DO NOT OPEN).csv` so that people get the message.
+Anonymity goes out the window if readers or Rainbow members look at this file.

 ### Pre-Interview Application Reading